O'Chi Brown: Career

-Under Sky Records, Brown released her first two studio albums, the first, "Danger Date" in 1983 to zero promotion, and "Love for You" in 1985, which had four single releases - the most successful being a cover of Procul Harlum hit "A Whiter Shade Of Pale" which reached 81 on the UK Charts.
+Under Sky Records, Brown released her first two studio albums, the first, "Danger Date" in 1983 to zero promotion, and "Love for You" in 1985, which had four single releases - the most successful being a cover of Procul Harum hit "A Whiter Shade Of Pale" which reached 81 on the UK Charts.
 This would be Brown's highest charting song.
 Both of the albums were mainly Lovers Rock covers and saw little success outside of this single.

 Following Brown's "Unchained Melody" cover, she switched her genre from Lovers Rock to Dance music with the single "Why Can't We Be Friends" which reached #88 on the UK Charts.
 This track caught the attention of producers Stock Aitken Waterman, who signed with O'Chi to their label.
 Their first single together, released in November 1985, was a song called "Whenever You Need Somebody" which hit number one on the US Dance charts and #97 on the UK Charts.
 Despite strong demand, the song's further progress on the US charts was thwarted when stocks of the record ran out.

 The song's producers (Stock Aitken Waterman) would recycle the song for English singer Rick Astley a year later, and it would be the title of his debut studio album on PWL.

 Brown stuck with Stock Aitken Waterman to her next single release, "100% Pure Pain" which also only reached #97 on the UK Charts.
 It was written to mimic the style of the Janet Jackson song "What Have You Done For Me Lately", and was also the first track written with an album in mind.
 The album, O'Chi, would release shortly after the single in 1986.
 It was followed by the single "Two Hearts Beating As One" (also marketed as "Wedding Song)" which had no success on the charts, likely due to the fact the song did not have a music video.